 A Doubt as to Collectability Offer in Compromise is the more well-known of the two types of Offers in Compromise.
-In addition, it also the more heavily advertised and more often misrepresented of the two.
-If you have heard of companies advertising a “onetime tax forgiveness program” or “settle your tax debt for pennies on the dollar” this is most likely the program, they were trying to push.
+Also, it is the more heavily advertised and misrepresented of the two.
+If you have heard of companies advertising a “one-time tax forgiveness program” or to “settle your tax debt for pennies on the dollar,” this is most likely the program they were trying to push.

 Innocent and Injured Spouse

 Innocent Spouse Relief is one of the more misunderstood IRS programs.
-It is often confused with Injured Spouse Relief (described below) but they are two very distinct programs with very different purposes.
-Confusing the two can causes a person to lose substantial rights.
-There was an even a situation in recent memory where a taxpayer had to go all the way to tax court to resolve a mix up between the two.
+It is often confused with Injured Spouse Relief (described below).
+They are two very distinct programs with different purposes.
+Confusing the two can cause a person to lose substantial rights.
+There was even a situation recently where a taxpayer had to go all the way to tax court to resolve a mix up between the two.

-Innocent Spouse relief is a type of relief designed for taxpayer’s who have a tax liability originating from a joint return, meet certain financial and personal criteria, and wish to on the grounds of fairness and equity be relieved of a tax owed usually because the debt flows from the spouse or former spouses’ actions or inactions.
+Innocent Spouse Relief is a type of relief designed for taxpayers who have a tax liability originating from a joint return.
+They must meet certain financial and personal criteria.
+On the grounds of fairness and equity, they must wish to be relieved of tax owed because the debt flows from a spouse or former spouses’ actions.

 Injured Spouse Relief